Ouranosinc/pavics-sdi/docs/source/arch/overview.rst

 These components work together to offer users a seamless access to data and a suite of services that can convert raw climate data into useful information, graphics and tables.

 Credits
 -------
-PAVICS is led by Ouranos, a regional climate consortium, and CRIM, a software research institute, both located in Montreal.

-a project led by Ouranos to provide climate scientists with a set of tools to acquire and analyze climate data.
+PAVICS is led by `Ouranos <https://www.ouranos.ca/en/>'_, a regional climatology research consortium, and `CRIM <http://www.crim.ca/fr>`_, an informatics and software research institute, (both located in Montreal, Quebec, Canada) to provide climate scientists with a set of tools to acquire and analyze climate data.